This post may contain affiliate links. Please read our disclosure policy.

 - I use canned pumpkin puree.
 If you use fresh pumpkin, peel and cut into small chunks and steam for 5 minutes and then puree in a blender until smooth

-- Line a 7 inch round pan with parchment paper on the bottom and side of the pan.
-Preheat oven at 480 F(250 C).
-If using an air fryer, preheat at 400 F (200 C) for at least 5 minutes.
+- Line a 7 x 3 inch round pan or 7 x 3 inch springform pan with a crumpled up parchment paper to cover the bottom and sides of the pan.
+You may need two layers.
+Preheat oven to 475 F(250 C).
+If using an air fryer, preheat to 400 F (200 C) for at least 5 minutes.

 Prepare the cake batter (using a blender):